Explore UCD

 Curricular information is subject to change.

 Technological innovation continues to bring new considerations to policy-making in our digital age.
-The pacing is incredibly rapid: Tech research, design, production, implementation and practice must be synthesised with economic, social and cultural considerations which in turn require evaluations of legality and human rights.
+Tech research, design, production, implementation and practice are shaped by economic, social and cultural considerations and require evaluations of legality and human rights.

 About this Module